GrfxGuru/gatsby-starter-netlify-cms/src/pages/swift/simulate-gps-position-in-xcode.md

 blurb: How to Add Custom GPS Locations in Xcode.
 Xcode has some built in GPS positions you can simulate, but you can also add any location of your choice.
 Here's how.
 ---

-# Simulate GPS Position in Xcode for iOS Application Development

 There are times that you will want to simulate a position for testing GPS in an application you are working on, apart from getting on a plane or grabbing the car keys there is another way to do it, and it’s quicker!
 In Xcode you can either select a location or, as I will demonstrate, you can add a position using a _gpx_ file.

 To do this, you will need an active session, so go ahead and run your application in Xcode and open up the debugging window ( _Shift + CMD + Y_ ) or _View > Debug Area > Show Debug Area_.
 Do you notice the Arrow on the toolbar for the Window that looks just like the GPS one on an iPhone?
 Click on it and a menu will appear.